 Customers want and need your support when they are considering a product.
 When they have questions, you need to be there to answer them.
 A WordPress FAQ Plugin on your page may be what you need to do that.

-ChipBot is more than just a FAQ plugin, it’s actually a bot that operates on every page of your website.
+ChipBot is more than just a FAQ plugin.
+It’s a help bot that operates on every page of your website.
 The bot collects questions and reuses your past answers while providing an array of self-service help features.

 The bot is it’s own knowledge base, containing all the support your customers need.
 It even has actionable data to improve itself as it interacts with your customers.